 The wind caused it to be a little chilly down near the water.
 Cassidy Acres did up the buttons of her grey coat as she walked across the dock.
 She was glad of the footwear she had chosen earlier – the sandals she had stuffed into her bag would have been just a bit too cold, whereas the running shoes were perfect.
-They also allowed her to feel like she was getting a grip on the wet wooden slats of the dock, which she found very comforting.
 If there was one way to make a bad first impression, it would have been to slip from the wood and into the shallow water below.

 She stepped from the dock and onto the concrete pier.
 Cassidy let her eyes wander over the seaside portion of the village.
 There was a short wall to keep people from falling into the water, upon which a few children sat with fishing poles.
 A wide cobbled walkway ran alongside the wall.
-Facing onto the walkway were small buildings, each brightly painted a different colour than the last.
-Most of them were two stories, the bottoms of which were various shops.
+Facing onto the walkway were small buildings, each brightly painted a different colour.
+Most of them were two storeys, the bottoms of which were various shops.
 Cassidy half-expected to see a souvenir shop before remembering that the island wasn’t really a vacation spot.

 Cassidy adjusted the straps of her backpack slightly, before pulling a folded piece of paper out from her coat pocket.
-Her name was scrawled across the front in her grandfather’s delicate cursive, which looked so much like her own that it sometimes startled her.
+Her name was scrawled across the front in her grandfather’s distinctive cursive.
 The letter was the last one her grandfather had sent her before his death a few months before.
 Cassidy’s mother had received a phone call the day after it had happened, giving her the bad news.
-It had been natural causes.
+He had died of natural causes.
 Unfortunately, the family had not been able to make it out to the remote island in time for the funeral.